EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 1. one Common Context, received from the Group Manager upon joining the multicast group and shared by all the endpoints in the group.
 All the endpoints in the group agree on the same COSE AEAD algorithm.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, the Common Context stores the following parameters:

    * Context Identifier (Cid).
 Variable length byte string that identifies the Security Context.
 The Cid used in a multicast group is determined by the responsible Group Manager and does not change over time.
-A Cid MUST be unique in the sets of all the multicast groups associated to the same Group Manager.
-The choice of the Cid for a given group's Security Context is application specific, but it is RECOMMENDED to use 64-bit long pseudo-random Cids, in order to have globally unique Context Identifiers.
+A Cid MUST be unique in the set of all the multicast groups associated to the same Group Manager.
+The choice of the Cid for a given group's Security Context is application specific.
+However, Cids MUST be random as well as long enough so that the probability of collisions is negligible and Context Identifiers are globally unique.
 It is the role of the application to specify how to handle possible collisions.

    * Counter signature algorithm.
-Value that identifies the algorithm used for source authenticating messages sent within the group.
+Value that identifies the algorithm used for source authenticating messages sent within the group, by means of a counter signature (see Section 4.5 of {{I-D.ietf-cose-msg}}).
 Its value is immutable once the security context is established.
 All the endpoints in the group agree on the same counter signature algorithm.
 In the absence of an application profile standard specifying otherwise, a compliant application MUST implement the EdDSA signature algorithm ed25519 {{RFC8032}}.

 2. one Sender Context, unless the endpoint is configured exclusively as pure listener.
 The Sender Context is used to secure outgoing messages and is initialized according to Section 3 of {{I-D.ietf-core-object-security}}, once the endpoint has joined the multicast group.
 In particular, the Sender ID in the Sender Context coincides with the endpoint ID received upon joining the group.
-As stated in {{scope}}, it is responsibility of the Group Manager to assign endpoint IDs to new joining endpoints in such a way that uniquess is ensured within the multicast group.
+As stated in {{setup}}, it is responsibility of the Group Manager to assign endpoint IDs to new joining endpoints in such a way that uniquess is ensured within the multicast group.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, the Sender Context stores also the endpoint's public-private key pair.

 3. one Recipient Context for each distinct endpoint from which messages are received, used to process such incoming secure messages.
 The endpoint creates a new Recipient Context upon receiving an incoming message from another endpoint in the group for the first time.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, each Recipient Context stores also the public key of the associated other endpoint from which secure messages are received.
 Possible approaches to provision and retrieve public keys of group members are discussed in {{ssec-provisioning-of-public-keys}}.

 The Sender Key/IV stored in the Sender Context and the Recipient Keys/IVs stored in the Recipient Contexts are derived according to the same scheme defined in Section 3.2 of {{I-D.ietf-core-object-security}}.

 The 3-tuple (Cid, Sender ID, Partial IV) is called Transaction Identifier (Tid), and SHALL be unique for each Master Secret.
 The Tid is used as a unique challenge in the COSE object of the protected CoAP request.
 The Tid is part of the Additional Authenticated Data (AAD, see Section 5.2 of {{I-D.ietf-core-object-security}}) of the protected CoAP response message, which is how unicast responses are bound to multicast requests.

+# Message Processing # {#mess-processing}

+Each multicast request message and unicast response message is protected and processed as specified in {{I-D.ietf-core-object-security}}, with the modifications described in the following sections.
+Furthermore, error handling and processing of invalid messages are performed according to the same principles adopted in {{I-D.ietf-core-object-security}}.

+## Protecting the Request ## {#ssec-protect-request}

+A multicaster endpoint transmits a secure multicast request message as described in Section 7.1 of {{I-D.ietf-core-object-security}}, with the following modifications:

+1. The multicaster endpoint stores the association Token - Cid.
+That is, it SHALL be able to find the correct Security Context used to protect the multicast request and verify the unicast response(s) by using the CoAP Token used in the message exchange.

+2. The multicaster endpoint computes the COSE object as defined in {{sec-cose-object}} of this specification.

+## Verifying the Request ## {#ssec-verify-request}

+Upon receiving a secure multicast request message, a listener endpoint proceeds as described in Section 7.2 of {{I-D.ietf-core-object-security}}, with the following modifications:

+1. The listener endpoint retrieves the Context Identifier from the "gid" parameter of the received COSE object, and uses it to identify the correct group's Security Context.

+2. The listener endpoint retrieves the Sender ID from the header of the COSE object.
+Then, the Sender ID is used to retrieve the correct Recipient Context associated to the multicaster endpoint and used to process the request message.
+When receiving a secure multicast CoAP request message from that multicaster endpoint for the first time, the listener endpoint creates a new Recipient Context, initializes it according to Section 3 of {{I-D.ietf-core-object-security}}, and includes the multicaster endpoint's public key.

+3. The listener endpoint retrieves the corresponding public key of the multicaster endpoint from the associated Recipient Context.
+Then, it verifies the counter signature and decrypts the request message.

+## Protecting the Response ## {#ssec-protect-response}

+A listener endpoint that has received a multicast request message may reply with a secure unicast response message, which is protected as described in Section 7.3 of {{I-D.ietf-core-object-security}}, with the following modifications:

+1. The listener endpoint retrieves the Transaction Identifier (Tid) as defined in {{sec-context}} of this specification.

+2. The listener endpoint computes the COSE object as defined in {{sec-cose-object}} of this specification.

+## Verifying the Response ## {#ssec-verify-response}

+Upon receiving a secure unicast response message, a multicaster endpoint proceeds as described in Section 7.4 of {{I-D.ietf-core-object-security}}, with the following modifications:

+1. The multicaster endpoint retrieves the Security Context identified by the Token of the received response message.

+2. The multicaster endpoint retrieves the Sender ID from the header of the COSE object.
+Then, the Sender ID is used to retrieve the correct Recipient Context associated to the listener endpoint and used to process the response message.
+When receiving a secure CoAP response message from that listener endpoint for the first time, the multicaster endpoint creates a new Recipient Context, initializes it according to Section 3 of {{I-D.ietf-core-object-security}}, and includes the listener endpoint's public key.

+3. The multicaster endpoint retrieves the corresponding public key of the listener endpoint from the associated Recipient Context.
+Then, it verifies the counter signature and decrypts the response message.

+The mapping between unicast response messages from listener endpoints and the associated multicast request message from a multicaster endpoint relies on the Transaction Identifier (Tid) associated to the secure multicast request message.
+The Tid is used by listener endpoints as part of the Additional Authenticated Data when protecting their own response message, as described in {{sec-context}}.

 # The COSE Object # {#sec-cose-object}